veropetit/BeStarsMiMeS/01-SyntheticProfileCalculation.md

 The output files are in the `Synth-local-spectra` folder of the Shared Google Drive.

-## 3. Compute the disk-integrated spectra
+## 3. Compute the disk-integrated spectra (with rotational broadening)

 For each observed star, we compute a disk-integrated spectrum using Oleg’s `s3div` incorporating the star’s observed vsini (GAW: Be_2019/WORKING/*dsk).